 English is the official language of the Turks and Caicos Islands.

 The Turks and Caicos Islands are unique in that the official currency is the US dollar, despite their status as a British Overseas Territory.

-For stays up to 30 days, no visas are required for citizens of the USA, Canada, UK and EU countries.
+For stays of up to 30 days, no visas are required for citizens of the USA, Canada, UK and EU countries.
 Most other nationalities require a visa.
-All nationalities, including US and UK citizens, will need to show a passport valid for at least six months.
+All nationalities, including US and UK citizens, will need to hold a passport valid for at least six months.
 Proof of onward transportation is also required upon entry.